 125cc-150cc scootas are best suited for local travel, continuous travel on 80km/h roads and brief commutes on 100km/h speed-limited roads.

-200cc scootas are best suited for local travel and continuous travel on 100km/h roads and brief commutes on 110km/h speed-limited roads.
+200cc scootas are best suited for local travel and continuous travel on 100km/h roads.
+As well as brief commutes on 110km/h speed-limited roads.

 250cc scootas are best suited for local travel and continuous travel on 110km/h roads.

 Over 250cc scootas are best suited for local travel and continuous travel on 110km/h roads.
-Extra power provides more relaxed highway riding an overtaking abilities
+Extra power provides more relaxed highway riding an overtaking ability.

 Click on your state for more information

 LA Category Information

 LA Category is a special vehicle classification for scooters under 50cc, provided under the Motor Vehicle Standards Act 1989.
 They pass different requirements for brakes, lights, speedometer, and noise.
 They are restricted to 50 km/h in ALL states and are NOT tested for safe operation at higher speeds.